 The building that contains your flat and the land it sits on will be owned by the freeholder.
 This arrangement is normal with flats.
 The freeholder is then responsible for maintaining common areas of the building used by all occupiers, and the roof and external structure.

 The other aspect to look out for is the time remaining on the lease.
 Shorter leases are less valuable.
-Normally, once you have lived in the property for two years you will have the legal right to extend the lease by 90 years.
+Normally, once you have lived in the property for two years you will have the legal right for a lease extension by 90 years.
 However, if the lease has less than 80 years left to run the cost of extending the lease is likely to be high.